apollographql/apollo-server/docs/source/performance/apq.md

 ## Adjusting cache time-to-live (TTL)

-The cache time-to-live (TTL) value determines how long an automatic persisted query registration will remain in the cache.
-For the in-memory store, there is no TTL and for any of the distributed cache stores (e.g. Memcached), the default lifespan is 300 seconds.
-This TTL value can be overriden or disabled entirely by setting the `ttl` attribute within `persistedQueries`.
-If the query is received on a regular basis, it will be re-registered after it has been purged from the cache.
+The cache time-to-live (TTL) value determines how long a registered APQ remains in the cache.
+If a cached query's TTL elapses and the query is purged, it's re-registered the next time it's sent by a client.

-To specify a different TTL than the default value of 300, specify an integer indicating the number of seconds the registration should remain before it is considered invalid:
+Apollo Server's default in-memory store does not specify a TTL for APQ (an APQ remains cached until it is overwritten by the cache's standard eviction policy).
+For all other [supported stores](#cache-configuration), the default TTL is 300 seconds.
+You can override or disable this value by setting the `ttl` attribute of the `persistedQueries` option, in seconds:

 ```javascript
 const server = new ApolloServer({